pk4727/Machine_Learning_Datasets/README.md

 # Machine_Learning_Datasets
-Here you fing Machine Learning Datasets which is used in projects for building models.
+Here you find Machine Learning Datasets which is used in projects for building models.